Starkiller: subtracting stars and other sources from IFU spectroscopic data through forward modeling: Data

 We used contrasting MUSE datasets acquired with both sidereal and non-sidereal tracking for our primary development and testing of \starkiller.
 For sidereal data, we use two example selections from the ESO Archive: the planetary nebula NGC 6563, and satellite-impacted observations from 2021-22 of blazar WISEA J014132.24-542751.0 (J0141-5427).

 We use two non-sidereal MUSE datasets, one from each MUSE mode, each of which present different data-analysis challenges.
 The first is of the interstellar comet 2I/Borisov, observed on 16 epochs in 2019-2020 \citep{Bannister:2020, Deam:2024}.
-These data have increasingly dense stellar backgrounds, as 2I/Borisov moved from 49\degr outside the Galactic plane to within the plane after it passed perihelion.
-The stars are streaked up to $\sim 20\arcsec$ at high galactic latitude, with the shortest $\sim 4\arcsec$ at low galactic latitude, as the telescope was tracked differentially at $\sim 15\arcsec/s$ for 600~s integrations, with 2I at varying geocentric distances, the closest 2.01~au and farthest 3.00~au.
-2I/Borisov has a compact coma, entirely contained within at most 46\arcsec diameter, and thus fully within the MUSE WFM FOV.
+These data have increasingly dense stellar backgrounds, as 2I/Borisov moved from 49\degr\ outside the Galactic plane to within the plane after it passed perihelion.
+The stars are streaked up to $\sim 20\arcsec$ at high galactic latitude, with the shortest $\sim 4\arcsec$ at low galactic latitude.
+2I/Borisov has a compact coma, entirely contained within at most 46\arcsec\ diameter, and thus fully within the MUSE WFM FOV.

 Our other non-sidereal dataset is from followup of the NASA DART mission's impact on 2022 September 26 of the near-Earth asteroid moon Dimorphos \citep{Opitom:2023,Murphy:2023}.\footnote{Note that the moon is not resolved in these observations.} The resulting debris formed extended and time-varying structures over the following month relative to the bright parent body in the system, Didymos.
 While \citet{Opitom:2023,Murphy:2023} acquired 11 epochs, only the last three have dense stellar backgrounds, when Didymos moved onto the Galactic plane.
 These data were acquired at very rapid motion rates tracked on Didymos due to its geocentric proximity of only 0.08--0.09 au, which produced longer stellar streaks than those in the 2I/Borisov data; most streaks are not completely enclosed in the FOV.
-The alignment of the FOV was offset on Didymos and rotated $90^{\circ}$ with respect to that of the 2I data, with the data acquired in MUSE's $8\arcsec\times8$\arcsec narrow-field mode with AO.
+The alignment of the FOV was offset on Didymos and rotated $90^{\circ}$ with respect to that of the 2I data, with the data acquired in MUSE's $8\arcsec\times8$\arcsec\ narrow-field mode with AO.